India's Modi to visit White House in June as Biden seeks to strengthen ties amid competition with China - ExBulletin

 Asked about the optics of a lavish treatment for Modi, Jean-Pierre said Biden always discusses human rights concerns with his counterparts.
 She said the US-India relationship was key.

 It’s an important relationship as we talk about the Indo-Pacific, as we talk about how to move forward in that region, Jean-Pierre told reporters Wednesday during a trip with Biden.
-The President believes that this is an important relationship that we must continue and develop.
+The president thinks this is an important relationship that we need to continue and grow.”

 In 2020, weeks before the COVID-19 pandemic forced much of the world into lockdown, Trump made a two-day visit to India which included a raucous rally at a 110,000-seat cricket stadium.
-Trump hosted Modi in the United States in 2019, a visit that included a detour to Houston which attracted around 50,000 people, many of them from the large Indian diaspora in the United States
+Trump had welcomed Modi to the United States in 2019, a visit which included a detour to houston which attracted around 50,000 people, many of them from the large Indian diaspora in the United States

 Biden last hosted Modi at the White House in September 2021 for a meeting of Quad leaders.
 India also holds the rotating president of the Group of 20 nations and Biden is expected to attend that summit in New Delhi later this year.

 Modi is the third foreign leader Biden has invited on an official state visit, which includes an extensive arrival ceremony with pomp and pageantry on the White House lawn and a luxurious state dinner with dozens of guests. from the worlds of politics, business and entertainment.
-French President Emmanuel Macron visited late last year, followed by South Korean President Yoon Suk Yeol in April.
+French President Emmanuel Macron visited at the end of last year, followed by the South Korean president Yoon Suk Yeol in April.

 The last time India was so honored was almost 15 years ago, under President Barack Obama in 2009.